saur-bh/freenow/README.md

 ## Demo
 TDB

 ## Setup
-* Navigate to desire location in your workstation.
+* Navigate to desire location in your workstation and clone the project.
-* Open cmd prompt for windows or terminal for mac.
-* Change directory to location where you want to clone the project.
-* Type command `git clone https://github.com/saur-bh/freenow.git`
+* Type command `git clone https://github.com/saur-bh/freenow.git` on the terminal.
 * Open the folder in your favourite editor or VsCode.
 * Install dependencies by running `npm install`

 ## Running Tests

 * To run all  or  individual tests via GUI, run `npm run cy:open`
-* To run individual tests from command prompt , run `npm run cy:tests --glob 'cypress/integration/**/login.feature'`
 * To run test in different configuration from command prompt, type `npm run cy:run:chrome | cy:run:edge |cy.run:electron`

 ## Creation of New Test
 Our framework is based on the Page Object Model design pattern.
-- If required create paage, create new file in cypress/e2e/pages i.e. PaintDetailsPage.js which will extend BasePage.js.
+- If required create paage, create new file in cypress/e2e/pages i.e. wikiPage.js which will extend BasePage.js.
-- Create new folder if not present under cypress/e2e/Test for module which test has to be written
+- Create new folder if not present under cypress/e2e/test for module which test has to be written
 - If module in present , create it block under specific test file.

 ## Viewing the Results